If you like the work I do on this blog, please consider supporting it via my Patreon.

 Not perfect, but I like it better.

 Finally it was time to move on to making more colour choices.
 Since I was going with an overall darker colour scheme, I decided to go for a somewhat worn leather texture.
-I’ll be going over this type of contrast in a lot more detail in the future, but it is usually most visually effective to have a strong value difference between adjacent areas on a figure.
+As I describe in the Catalog of Contrast, it is very visually effective to have a strong to moderate value difference between adjacent areas on a figure.
 (An example would be dark skin next to a light value shirt, next to a medium value skirt.)
-Sometimes that isn’t possible to do, whether because of your concept for the figure, or just having too many areas that are adjacent to one another.
-When adjacent areas are similar in value, it is important to create contrast between them in other ways.
+Sometimes that isn’t possible to do, whether because of your concept for the figure, or because there are too many adjacent areas on the figure.
+When adjacent areas are similar in value, it is important to create contrast between them in some of the other ways outlined in the Catalog of Contrast.
 Colour contrast is usually what people will think of first, and I did use that here, picking orangey browns to contrast with the blue cloth.
 But using different kinds of textures is also a handy tool in that situation.
-(Note that smoothness like cloth is also a texture, and that there are different kinds of smooth – from dull like wool to shiny like satin.)
+(Note that smoothness like cloth is also a texture, and that there are different kinds of smooth, such as matte wool versus shiny satin.)

 Much more of a classic rogue look now.
 But maybe she blends into the background a little TOO much for a visually striking miniature paint job?

-And what the colour choices look like on the back view.
+How the colour choices look from the back view.
 This is a Klockenbooty figure, the back view is important. ;->

 I definitely felt like she was looking like more of a classic blend into the background type of rogue.
 Almost a little too much so in the sense that I felt my paint job was very dull to look at.
 That was another problem to work out – what was missing or not quite working?
 One feeling I had was that it lacked colour complexity.
 In this case, I decided I would leave making a judgement on that until the end stage clean up.
 My touch up phase always includes some glazing and colour shifting to add interest and depth.